jigarlotia/casestudy/README.md

 ### **Business Actitivities**
 The company's primary objective is to keep evolving the NPP for enabling real-time payments with simple addressing mechanism for e.g. using PayID (information such as an email address, phone number, ABN number or a unique organisational identifier that can be linked to a user’s bank account) and running the platform 24 hours a day, 365 days a year.

-The main financial revenue is generated through the fees of being a participant in in the platform (retail, corporate and institutional banking) who in turn providing real-time payment service to their end users.
+The main financial revenue is generated through the fees of being a participant in the platform (retail, corporate and institutional banking) who in turn providing real-time payment service to their end users.

 Outside of the banking institutions, the industries such as insurance, superannuation, ecommerce, payroll, the gig economy can use the platform and provide real-time payments and each transaction on the platform also generates the transaction fees that is payable to the company which adds to their revenue.